 Well, a lot of people couldn’t be more wrong.

-While it’s true that T-bones and porterhouses are cut from the same section of cattle (that would be the short loin), and that they both hold the same kinds of meat (those would be NY strip and tenderloin filet), the USDA has strict rules about how much meat belongs on a porterhouse or T-bone.
+While it’s true that T-bones and porterhouses are cut from the same section of cattle, the short loin, and that they both hold the same kinds of meat, the NY strip and tenderloin filet, the USDA has strict rules about how much meat belongs on a porterhouse or T-bone.

 Learn the difference for yourself and bone up on why porterhouses in particular are such a prized cut of steak below.

 Porterhouse and T-bone steaks are both cut from the short loin section of beef cattle.
 The T-shaped bone that the T-bone steak is named after runs through two different kinds of steak in this section.
 Both of these cuts are highly prized by steak lovers.
 On the one side of the bone is NY strip, second only, perhaps, to rib-eye in terms of beef quality.
 On the other side is a tenderloin filet: extra-lean, and super tender.